-AIRPARIF cannot be held liable for direct or indirect damage caused by a delivery failure or delay of a Sensor, in particular in the case where the Sensor is rejected because of a late arrival beyond the deadline stated in the REGLEMENT DU CHALLENGE.
+AIRPARIF, its partners, and their affiliated institutions cannot be held liable for direct or indirect damage caused by a delivery failure or delay of a Sensor, in particular in the case where the Sensor is rejected because of a late arrival beyond the deadline stated in the REGLEMENT DU CHALLENGE.

-AIRPARIF cannot be held liable in case the Challenge is partially or totally modified, suspended, interrupted, postponed or altogether cancelled for reasons outside its control.
+AIRPARIF, its partners and their affiliated institutions cannot be held liable in case the Challenge is partially or totally modified, suspended, interrupted, postponed or altogether cancelled for reasons outside its control.

-AIRPARIF cannot be held liable in case a Participant is disqualified for violation of the REGLEMENT DU CHALLENGE.
+AIRPARIF, its partners and their affiliated institutions cannot be held liable in case a Participant is disqualified for violation of the REGLEMENT DU CHALLENGE.